 It is essential to know that your probe is working properly, so you can rely on its readings.
-So you should check it regularly, for example once a month.

 The manufacturer's instructions should include details of how often a probe needs to be checked and how to tell if it is accurate.
+If instructions aren't available still ensure the probe is checked regularly, for example once a month.